 There are different types of SSL Certificates, but the most common ones are Domain Verified Certificates.
 These certificates can even be obtained for free these days (keep reading and I’ll tell you how).
 The verification process is pretty simple and very similar to the Google Search Console one.
 You upload an HTML file to your server, proving you’re the entity.

 Of course, when you want to prove you’re a person or an entire company, you need to provide some sort of proof.
 For this, there are other types of SSL certificates, such as Organization Validated (OV) or Extended Validation (EV) certificates.
 They are more expensive and require further verification, such as company documents or IDs.
 The verification process might take a while.
+There are all sorts of SSL brands too, such as RapidSSL, Symantec, GeoTrust or Comodo SSL Certificate.

 Before the new Chrome updates (in which they stopped displaying HTTP and HTTPS as well as the WWW prefix), certificates with Extended Validation used to look like this: